What is OAIster?

-From 2002 through 2009, OAIster was hosted at the U-M Library.
+From 2002 through 2009, OAIster was hosted at the University of Michigan Library.
 The pilot service was originally funded through an Andrew W. Mellon Foundation grant.
 The original proposal was to establish a broad, generic retrieval service for information about publicly available digital library resources provided by the research library community.
 The service was built through a collaboration with the University of Illinois at Urbana-Champaign (UIUC).
-Their metadata harvester was used for the first two years of the project, after which we built our own.
+Their metadata harvester was used for the first two years of the project, after which the U-M Library built their own.
 The open-source software that we used for the access system has been made available to all.
 Our final project report is available through the U-M institutional repository, Deep Blue.

-OAIster staff at U-M publicized their efforts widely.
+OAIster staff at the U-M Library publicized their efforts widely.
 Below are a few of the more important publications we'd like to highlight:

 - Hagedorn, K., Chapman, S. and Newman, D. "Enhancing Search and Browse Using Automated Clustering of Subject Metadata."
 D-Lib Magazine (July/August 2007)